Santa Rosa Scuba Divers: 2022: First season in California

 On April 13, 2022, the Pecos League announced the Scuba Divers as a new team in the Pacific North Division.
 They played their home games in Santa Rosa, California at Doyle Park.
 Despite having no affiliation with Santa Rosa, New Mexico or the Scuba Divers team name, the team stayed with the previously designed Red and White team color and name.
 The team was managed by Corey Monroe, who led them to a 22–29 regular season record.
 They were defeated two games to zero against the San Rafael Pacifics in the quarterfinals.

 On January 2, 2023, the Scuba Divers announced their season schedule for its second season.
 On March 31, 2023, the Scuba Divers announced they would not be returning for the season.
 The team cited they were unable to operate because of logistical issues.

 2025: Return to Pecos League

 On April 10, 2025, the Pecos League announced the return of the Scuba Divers.
-The team will replace the Vallejo Seaweed, which folded just over a month before the season.
-It is currently reported that the coaching staff and players will be operated by former Seaweed personnel.
+The team replaced the Vallejo Seaweed, which folded just over a month before the season.
+The coaching staff and players were operated by former Seaweed personnel.

 In June it was announced the team would return to Vallejo and play as the Seaweed for the remainder of the 2025 season.